Vegan Easter Guide — Chocolate Bunnies, Easter Eggs, & Brunch Ideas!

 • Wrap your basket with a patterned print fabric and cloth ribbon.
 The clear plastic gift bag and ribbon that are traditionally used creates a good deal of waste at the end of the day.

-• Have a hide and seek game with chalk eggs!
+• Have a hide-and-seek game with chalk eggs!
 After all of the eggs are found, each child can receive a little chalkboard to draw on or have a section of the driveway to create original pieces of artwork.
 So much fun!

-More Eco-Friendly Options
+Eco-Friendly Easter Basket Options

 We all want to be more Earth-friendly, so I wanted to list some awesome alternatives that will save you money and also save you from using so much plastic waste.
 As always, only do what you can, you don’t have to be perfect.
 Even a small swap will make a big difference in the long run.